23 Mar 2023

 The UK's agri-supply trade association the Agricultural Industries Confederation (AIC) says the legislation has the potential to bring significant benefits to the environment, producers, the agri-food supply chain and consumers.

-Crops bred using the genetic technology can be made to better withstand the effects of climate change, such as flooding or drought, as well as having a greater resistance to pests and disease.
+Crops bred using genetic technology can be made to better withstand the effects of climate change, such as flooding or drought, as well as having a greater resistance to pests and disease.

 Gene editing could help with producing more home-grown protein for animal feed, thereby cutting the UK's dependence on imports.
 It may also food for those with special dietary needs, such as Coeliac-safe wheat.